Invariance of immersed Floer cohomology under Lagrangian surgery: Fukaya algebras

-see Corollary \ref{mcbar}.
-In the case $\phi = \phi_\eps$ is a surgery, we allow the coefficients $b_\eps(\mu), b_\eps(\lambda)$ of the meridian and longitude to have vanishing $q$-valuation.
-Lemma \ref{replem} implies that for perturbation systems we use, the potential $W(b_\eps)$ and Floer cohomology $HF(\phi_\eps,b_\eps)$ is still well-defined for such elements.
-Readers worried by the convergence issue may use, at least for $\dim(L_0) > 2$, the shift in local system \eqref{Lshift}.
+\begin{remark} In the case $\phi = \phi_\eps$ is a surgery, we allow the coefficients $b_\eps(\mu), b_\eps(\lambda)$ of the meridian and longitude to have vanishing $q$-valuation.
+Theorem \ref{thm:repthm} implies that for the perturbation systems we use, the potential $W(b_\eps)$ and Floer cohomology $HF(\phi_\eps,b_\eps)$ are still well-defined for such elements. \end{remark}

-\begin{remark} We briefly describe the invariance properties of cellular Fukaya algebras, which we hope will be future work.
-The argument using quilted disks, see Charest-Woodward \cite[Section 3]{flips} and Palmer-Woodward \cite[Remark 6.3]{pw:flow} extends to the cellular setting to define \ainfty morphisms between \ainfty algebras defined using different choices.
+\begin{remark} We briefly describe the invariance properties of Fukaya algebras.
+The argument using quilted disks with diagonal seam condition, see Charest-Woodward \cite[Section 3]{flips} and Palmer-Woodward \cite[Remark 6.3]{pw:flow} extends to the cellular setting to define \ainfty morphisms between \ainfty algebras defined using different choices.
 Given two sets of choices $J_k, D_k , \ul{P}_k$ this argument gives an \ainfty morphism

 inducing in particular a morphism of Maurer-Cartan spaces